praveenraj2001/StudyMaterial/Notes/README.md

 ----
 ## Code for Classes and Objects

-### __Class__ is a user defined datatype and collection of data members and member functions, to access it we will need object (class is an encapsulation user defined datatype)
+### __Class__ is a user defined datatype and collection of data members and member functions, to access it we will need object (class is an encapsulation (wraping up data members and member functions into single unit) user defined datatype)
 ### __Object__ is an instance of a class

 ```